 The people living along the western coast of Africa believed that the lunar eclipse occurs because of sun’s shadow, which is always following the moon.
 So during eclipses, people gather on the street and shout: “Leave him, go away’ and so on.

 According to the Ojibawas sect of the Red Indians the solar eclipse signifies the extinguishing of the moon or the sun for a while.
 Consequently they hurl burning arrows in the direction of the sun so as to rekindle its original brightness.

-By N.C.
-Rana; Published by Vigyan Prasar, New Delhi
+First published by Published by Vigyan Prasar, New Delhi